 Cook up a stack of warm, fresh homemade corn tortillas in only about 15 minutes!

 It’s hard to believe that it has been almost a year since I found out I had a gluten intolerance (or whatever it is in wheat that bothers my digestive system).
 Since I made the change, I’ve tried not to talk about it too much around here since I didn’t want to turn this into a gluten-free blog.
 I mention every now and then when you can make substitutions to avoid gluten, but I mostly keep it on the down low except for the occasional whining.
-I recently told you that there’s no (good) substitution for real bread, and one other thing I thought I missed were flour tortillas.
+I recently told you that there’s no (good) substitution for real bread, and one other thing I thought I missed was flour tortillas.

 It’s actually really easy to eat Mexican food without gluten, which is a good thing since it’s my very favorite kind of food.
 It has been hard to give up big, fat taqueria burritos wrapped in flour tortillas, but if you substitute corn tortillas for flour and avoid dishes with mysterious ingredients like enchilada sauce, you’re in pretty good shape.
 I find that corn tortillas at restaurants are usually soft and delicious, so why are the grocery store corn tortillas so fragile?